Bhoopesh123/Grafana_onprem/README.md

 # 5. Install Loki on Ubuntu Monitoring Server
 Install it by following Loki.yml file commands.

-# 6. Install Promtail Agent on Ubuntu Monitoring Server
+# 6. Install Promtail Agent on Client Machine
 Install it by following Promtail.yml file commands.